 DOUGH:

-- Potatoes; boiled in their skin ideally a day ahead.
+- Potatoes; boiled in their skin on, ideally a day ahead.
 To prepare the dough, the potatoes must be thoroughly cooled.

 - Cream cheese; use any neutral-tasting cream cheese with a higher fat content (do not use the light version).